-The idea behind PeerStreet is to open up the complex and often expensive world of real estate investing by introducing the market to the popular trend of crowdfunding.
+The idea behind PeerStreet is to open up the complex and expensive (yet very lucrative) world of short-term real estate loan investing by introducing the market to the popular trend of crowdfunding.

-In this PeerStreet review, we will cover:
+In this PeerStreet review, we’ll cover:

-- What is crowdfunded real estate
+- What crowdfunded real estate is

-- Requirements and minimum investment needed
+- The requirements and minimum investment

 - How to get started